Science-Based Toronto Naturopath

-- Naturally treat any of your unhealthy organs (thyroid, ovaries, adrenals etc) & systems (digestive, respiratory, musculoskeletal etc) to allow them to function better and turn your health around.
+- Treat any of your unhealthy organs & systems to allow them to work better and cure disease naturally.

 - Be proactive to prevent or at least postpone most chronic health problems like diabetes, cancer and heart disease.

-- Replace or enhance conventional treatments with equally effective natural treatments.
+- Replace or complement conventional treatments with equally effective natural treatments.

-Using this crazy optimistic outlook, I have witnessed thousands of people like you successfully reverse all kinds of disease, lose weight, balance hormones, improve their energy, restore their hair, have healthy babies, clear their skin, normalize their menstrual cycles and so on.
+Using this crazy optimistic outlook, I have witnessed thousands of people like you successfully reverse all kinds of disease.
+You can lose weight, balance hormones, improve energy, restore hair, have healthy babies, clear skin, and so on with natural medicine.
 Is there research to demonstrate the effectiveness of these holistic, natural treatments?
 You bet there is and you can see examples on each of my conditions pages.

 Natural Medicine, Functional Medicine, Integrative Medicine, Complementary Medicine, Alternative Medicine – Confused?

 Naturopathic medicine is also sometimes referred to as functional medicine, alternative medicine, complementary medicine or integrative medicine.
-Integrating or combining natural medicine with your conventional medical treatment may be in your best interest or using natural medicine as an alternative to drugs or surgery may be the best option for you.
+Integrating or combining natural medicine with your conventional treatment may be the best option for you.
 Functional medicine means helping ensure optimal function of the complex system that is your body.
 Whatever you want to call it, it’s what we as naturopathic doctors do.

 What is a naturopathic doctor?

 Naturopathic doctors in Ontario are fully trained, licensed & regulated medical professionals.
-We learn everything that a medical doctor does in addition to learning how to treat disease using safe, natural methods like acupuncture, herbal remedies, diet, and nutritional supplementation.
+We learn everything that a medical doctor does in addition to learning how to treat disease using safe, natural methods.
+We use natural remedies like acupuncture, herbal remedies, diet, and nutritional supplementation.
 For a comparison of our naturopathic medical education and a Yale medical doctor’s education, click here.

 To become a naturopathic doctor, I completed an Honours Bachelor of Science degree, with a double major in Biology and Kinesiology.
-Then completed 4 years of naturopathic medical school and wrote licensing exams.
-To maintain my license as a Toronto naturopath, I must keep my knowledge up to date and follow rigid standards set by CONO (The College of Naturopaths of Ontario), our regulatory body.
+Then completed another 4 years of naturopathic medical school.
+Then I wrote licensing exams.
+To maintain my license as a naturopathic doctor, I must keep my knowledge up-to-date and follow rigid standards set by The College of Naturopaths of Ontario, our regulatory body.

 How can naturopathic medicine help me?

-By delving thoroughly into your whole health history, fully investigating the root cause of your health problems and taking a more root cause approach, you’ll receive a treatment plan that gets at the core of the issue.
-Investigations may include testing like those that are available through your medical doctor, or more advanced testing like food sensitivity testing, genetic testing, extensive hormone testing and comprehensive digestive stool analysis.
+We’ll delve into your whole health history.
+We’ll fully investigate the root cause of your health problems.
+Then we’ll address the root cause of the problem.
+You will receive a treatment plan that gets at the core of the issue.
+Investigations may include testing like those that are available through your medical doctor.
+I also offer more advanced testing like food sensitivity testing, genetic testing, extensive hormone testing and comprehensive digestive stool analysis.

 What are the benefits of naturopathic treatment?

-It’s more natural and gentle but also powerful and long-lasting as it is addressing the root of the disease and taking into account you as a whole person, rather than just masking your symptoms.
+It’s more natural and gentle but also powerful and long-lasting.
+It is addressing the root of the disease, rather than just masking your symptoms.
+Naturopaths take into account you as a whole person.
 Naturopathic medicine is holistic, effective and life-altering medicine.

 Can Naturopathy Help My Particular Problem?

-In most cases, yes.
-Here are some of the conditions frequently helped, but there are no health problems or diseases that wouldn’t benefit from naturopathic treatment:
+In almost all cases, yes.
+Here are some of the conditions that I frequently help.
+But, there are no health problems or diseases that wouldn’t benefit from naturopathic treatment:

 Abnormal PAP smears, Acne, Adrenal Fatigue, Anxiety, Autoimmune disorders, Bacterial vaginosis (BV), Bladder infections, Breast Health, Cervical Dysplasia, Cervicitis, Constipation, Depression, Dysmenorrhea, Endometriosis, Estrogen Dominance, Fatigue, Fibrocystic Breasts, Fibroids, Fibromyalgia, Folliculitis, Friable cervix/cervicitis, General Wellness, Hair loss, Headaches & Migraines, Heavy Periods, Herpes, Hormone Imbalance, HPV, Hypothyroid, Infertility, Insomnia, Irritable bowel syndrome (IBS), IVF Support, Low Libido, Menopause, Ovarian Cysts, Painful periods, PAP Smears (abnormal), PMS, Polycystic Ovarian Syndrome (PCOS), Uterine Fibroids, Uterine Polyps, Yeast infections, Vaginitis and Weight loss.